 Staff may be required to support other agencies and professionals in an early help assessment, in some cases acting as the lead practitioner.
-Any such cases will be kept under constant review and consideration given to a referral to CSCS for assessment for statutory services if the student's situation is not improving or is worsening.
+Any such cases will be kept under constant review and consideration given to a referral to CSCS for assessment for statutory services if the pupil's situation is not improving or is worsening.

-Abuse and neglect
+Abuse, neglect and exploitation